Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Introduction

-The ubiquity of inhibited diffusion around pulsars allows us to make a second strong claim --- all sufficiently nearby and energetic pulsars (very roughly within $\sim$0.5~kpc for a 300~kyr pulsar) have either already been detected --- or should very soon be detected as extended sources.
-The inhibition of diffusion means that any sufficiently nearby and young pulsar will produce bright TeV $\gamma$-ray emission independent of its beam orientation.
-The only caveats to this analysis are: (1) extremely dim pulsars whose TeV $e^+e^-$ falls outside the normal pulsar population, (2) pulsars in regions of the sky that have not currently been covered by TeV instruments (primarily in the southern hemisphere), and (3) bright radio/TeV sources that are known, but not currently associated with pulsar activity.
+The ubiquity of inhibited diffusion around pulsars lets us make a second strong claim --- all sufficiently nearby and energetic pulsars (roughly within $\sim$0.5~kpc for a 300~kyr pulsar) have either already (or will soon be) detected.
+The inhibition of diffusion means that any such pulsar will produce bright extended TeV $\gamma$-ray emission independent of its beam orientation.
+The only caveats are: (1) very dim pulsars whose TeV $e^+e^-$ falls outside the normal pulsar population, (2) pulsars in regions that have not yet been covered by TeV instruments (primarily in the southern hemisphere), and (3) bright TeV sources that are known, but not currently associated to pulsars.